 The goal is usually to relieve your symptoms and treat an infection if you have one.
 You might take antibiotics, as well as antihistamines or decongestants for a short time.
 You can also use inhaled nasal decongestants, but only for up to 3 days.
 Longer use can make your symptoms worse.

 You can also take pain relievers, or if they don't help, your doctor can prescribe corticosteroids to ease the inflammation in your sinuses.
 If an allergic reaction causes your sinus flare-ups, you might need a preventive allergy treatment.

 You can also feel better with simple at-home tricks, such as drinking more fluids, using a humidifier, or saltwater nasal spray.

-Both decongestant and pain relieving medications, if taken too often, can cause medication overuse headaches.
-It is very important to consult your doctor if you use any medication for a long time for headache relief.
-Decongestants also can increase blood pressure, so if you have high blood pressure, talk to your doctor before using these medications.
+If you take decongestant and pain-relieving medicines too often, you might get medication overuse headaches.
+It's important to touch base with your doctor if you’re using any medication for a long time to relieve your headaches.
+Decongestants also can raise your blood pressure, so if you have high blood pressure, talk to your doctor before you take one.

 Allergies and Sinus Headaches

 Ever heard that allergies cause sinus headaches?
 It’s not quite that simple.

 Allergies can cause sinus congestion, which can make your head hurt.
 Treatment for your allergies can ease that congestion, but it won’t relieve your headache pain.
 You usually have to treat the two conditions separately.
 See your doctor to make sure you get the right help.